arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/nonemptylist/README.md

 {:.beginner}
 beginner

-`NonEmptyList` is a data type used in __Λrrow__ to model ordered lists that guarantee to have at least one value.
+`NonEmptyList` is a data type used in __Λrrow__ to model ordered lists that have at least one value.
 `NonEmptyList` is available in the `arrow-core-data` module under the `import arrow.core.NonEmptyList`

 ```groovy